Mass General Brigham is dedicated to making clinical care more equitable for patients by transformin is kidney transplant care.

 “Half the patients who have ESRD in the United States have diabetes and hypertension, and minority communities are disproportionately affected by those metabolic conditions,” confirms Dr. Williams.

 Estimated glomerular filtration rate, or eGFR, is a measure of how well the kidneys function.
 A lower eGFR level indicates more severe kidney disease.
-It measures the level of creatinine (a waste product usually filtered out by the kidneys) in the bloodstream, and also factors in a patient’s age, sex, and, in some cases, race.
+It measures the level of creatinine (a waste product usually filtered out by the kidneys) in the bloodstream.
+It also factors in a patient’s age, sex, and, in some cases, race.
 A patient’s eGFR level helps determine whether or not they’re referred to a nephrologist, or put on transplant lists.

 “The equations that are used to calculate eGFR were based on data derived primarily from predominantly white populations back in the 1970s,” Dr. Williams explains.
 Because of differences in measured (not estimated) GFR between white and Black patients, a race coefficient was introduced by investigators as a correction factor in the eGFR calculation.
 As a result, Black patients were categorically estimated to have higher eGFR levels than white patients, a result that to this day greatly impacts the care of individuals at advanced stages of kidney disease.
 An inflated eGFR lessens one’s ability to receive timely referral to kidney specialty care and preparation for therapies to address kidney failure.
 “Complications can ensue as you wait for that eGFR to decline to lower levels that signal the time for referral to specialty care.
 There’s been a great effort in the past 2 years to completely eliminate the Black race coefficient from these equations and use other serum markers for kidney function, such as the use of the biomarker cystatin C, which nullifies the impact of race and sex,” Dr. Williams says.